Check If A Given Number Is Pronic In C++ - C++ Programming Tutorial

 • Example 2:

-Let us take another C++ example to check if a given number is pronic or not.
+Let's explore another C++ demonstration to verify whether a specified number is pronic or not.

 Example